Sri Lanka's Gotabaya Rajapaksa: Civil war victor brought down by protests

 In August 2020, his party increased its majority to two-thirds in parliament, allowing for a repeal of laws limiting presidential power - including the two-term limit.

-Hit hard by the pandemic and populist tax cuts, Sri Lanka fell into its worst economic crisis since the end of colonial rule.
+Hit hard by the pandemic and populist tax cuts, Sri Lanka fell into its worst economic crisis since the end of colonial rule in 1948.
 Shortages of essentials and rampant inflation brought thousands on to the streets in months of protests this year.

 Mahinda stepped down as prime minister after a mob of his supporters attacked anti-government protesters on May 9, leaving Gotabaya an increasingly isolated figure, rarely leaving his residence as unrest intensified.

 Protesters stormed Gotabaya's residence on Saturday and also set fire to the prime minister's home in Colombo.
 Neither were in their residences at the time.
-Two defence ministry sources said Rajapaksa had left the official residence on Friday ahead of the planned weekend demonstration and Reuters could not immediately confirm his whereabouts.
+Two defence ministry sources said Rajapaksa had left the official residence on Friday ahead of the planned weekend demonstration.

 Register now for FREE unlimited access to Reuters.com